Tabernacle Organ Virtuoso Performance Series

 Few organs—anywhere—have such a storied history, are as well-known or highly regarded as the Tabernacle Organ on historic Temple Square in Salt Lake City.
 This world-renowned, iconic pipe organ with five manuals (keyboards) and 206 ranks of organ pipes is among the world’s largest instruments—and one of the most heralded.
 Its famous golden pipes, made of wood staves fashioned from Utah timber and visible on the front facade, still add to the sound of the famous instrument even today.

 Since 1901 organists have showcased the remarkable Tabernacle organ in free noon recitals.
-What began as twice a week free event soon became a daily program and that tradition continues today.
+What began as a twice-a-week free event soon became a daily program and that tradition continues today.
 The organ is also featured in a series, Piping Up: Organ Concerts at Temple Square, streamed every Wednesday on The Tabernacle Choir’s YouTube channel and website and also on Broadcasts.ChurchofJesusChrist.org.